EddieFreitag/poleCart-RL/README.md

-# Cart-Pole Reinforcement Learning (From Scratch)
+# Cart-Pole Reinforcement Learning (This is a work in progress)

-This project implements **the classic cart-pole balancing problem** without using Gym or pre-built physics.
+This project implements **the classic cart-pole balancing problem** without using Gym or pre-built physics for learning purposes.
 Both the **environment** and **reinforcement learning agent** were created **from scratch** to learn the underlying concepts.

 The goal: